tsg-sumneand/cdk-workshop/README.md

     cdk init sample-app --language typescript

-You can run [env.sh](env.sh) to setup & view environment details within your local bash console/terminal session.
+You can run [env.sh](env.sh) from the root of the project directory, within your local bash session, to setup & view environment details.

 The remainder of this README was auto-generated during the CDK project initialisation...